filecoin-project/lotus-docs/content/en/storage-providers/seal-workers/post-workers.md

 ```

 If the storage provider has four windowPoSt workers connected, each of the partitions will be computed on each of the workers in parallel.
 If one windowPoSt worker gets disconnected, leaving you with only three windowPoSt workers, the first three partitions will be computed in parallel, while the last partition will be picked up by the first windowPoSt worker to finish its computation.

+### Testing the setup

+When doing changes to your PoSt setup it is useful to verify that the changes works as intended without testing it on a real proving period, and risk failing windowPoSt.

+After you have set up your windowPoSt workers you can manually trigger a windowPoSt with `lotus-miner proving compute window-post`.

+{{< alert icon="tip" >}}
+This should be scheduled outside of any proving deadlines.
+Check `lotus-miner proving info` to see when your next proving period starts.
+{{< /alert >}}